netgainsystems/docs/content/cloud_vista/ncm/configurationtemplates.md

 slug: configurationtemplates
 ---

-NetGain NCM let you create a configuration template that you can use to quickly configure newly added devices.
+{{% company %}} NCM let you create a configuration template that you can use to quickly configure newly added devices.
 At the top menu of \<Network Config>, click on \<Templates>.

 ![Screenshot](/cloud_vista/ncm/images/LogicalMap_3.PNG)